West Ohio Camps - COVID-19

 - If a camper is showing signs of COVID-19, they must immediately be isolated in a designated location.

 - A camper may not spend the night in isolation unless they begin to show symptoms after bedtime.
-In such a case, the parent will be notified immediately and have the option to pick them up then or first thing in the morning.
+In such a case, the parent will be notified immediately and have the option to pick them up or first thing in the morning.

 - A camper in isolation must wear a mask at all times while they remain at camp.

 - The staff member supervising the camper is responsible for recording all symptoms that the camper experiences, their onset and duration, and any other pertinent information.
-A copy of this information will be given to the parent picking the camper up and a copy will be kept in the camper’s file.
+A copy of this information will be given to the parent picking up the camper and a copy will be kept in the camper’s file.

 Isolation of Staff